exercism/website-copy/tracks/python/exercises/say/mentoring.md

 ### Defining the literals
 Typically this problem will begin with defining the literals needed.
-These can be done as either lists or dicts, but most students will fine dicts easier to work with for this problem.
+These can be done as either lists or dictionaries; many students will find dictionaries easier to work with for this problem.
 Encourage the student to define these at the start rather than embedding them in their code.

 ### Values below 1000